Neither Rotts nor pits should ever be considered “safe”

-That was just long enough for the family dog to burst in, grab M.J., drag him outside, and kill him.
+That was just long enough for the family Rottweiler to burst in, grab M.J., drag him outside, and kill him.
 The dog was still mauling the body when killed by police gunfire.

-M.J.
-Raya died in what would have been a fairly typical pit bull attack on a child, except that the dog was not a pit bull but a Rottweiler, and the attack was even more typical of Rottweiler-inflicted deaths.
+The Fresno 1-year-old, Gaia Nova, Esta Currier, and M.J.
+Raya all died in what would have been fairly typical pit bull attacks on children, except that all four attacks involved children in care of a grandmother, the dog in each case was not a pit bull but a Rottweiler, and the attack was even more typical of Rottweiler-inflicted deaths.